📚 Literature Review AI

 Evaluate Sources

 Assess relevance, quality, and credibility.
-Use inclusion and exclusion criteria.
+Apply clear inclusion and exclusion criteria for source selection.

 04